 In the neck, loss of space between the cervical vertebrae from cervical disc degeneration, or wear and tear, is common.
-Cervical discs begin to collapse and bulge with age; this happens to most people by age 60.
-Doctors don't know why some people have more symptoms from cervical disc degeneration than others.
+Cervical discs begin to collapse and bulge with age; this happens to most people by the age of 60.
+Patients experience varying degrees

 Symptoms may include: